 About CHRIS NOLAN

-Chris began his career as a keys player and accompanist in the UK, with a brief stint as a casting associate on Andrew Lloyd Weber’s TV series Search for a Superstar and on David Bowie’s musical Lazarus.
-For several years he was Head of Singing & Music at Mountview Academy UK, one of Europe’s leading conservatoires for Music Theatre training.
-Returning to Australia, Chris took the position of Coordinating Lecturer in Spoken Voice and Singing at the Victorian College of Arts, and has been a guest teacher at the Royal Scottish Conservatoire and the Royal Academy of Music.
-He often works directly with production companies to prepare actors for demanding vocal roles.
+Chris is a specialist in functional voice training, working across both spoken and sung voice.
+He began his career in Singapore and the UK as a keys player and accompanist before moving into voice teaching, eventually becoming Head of Singing & Music at Mountview Academy UK, one of Europe’s leading conservatoires for Music Theatre training.
+Returning to Australia, Chris took the position of Coordinating Lecturer in Spoken Voice and Singing at the Victorian College of Arts.
+Chris has taught and guest lectured at other leading institutions including NIDA, the Royal Scottish Conservatoire, LAMDA, and the Royal Academy of Music.
+He often prepares actors for vocally demanding roles, (recently including leads in Beetlejuice, The Book of Mormon, Beauty & the Beast, Pretty Woman, Anastasia).

 About Chris’s Teaching